m-riley04/AutoSortFolder/README.md

 This is a program that I created entirely in Python during my free time that can take any unorganized folder and sort it with multiple sorting methods.

 # ==Development Update==
+UPDATE (5/4/2024): Hello again!
+I have begun writing version 2.0.
+It is a complete overhaul of the original program, now being written in C#.
+More updates are to come.

 UPDATE (1/10/2024): Hello!
 It's been almost a year and a half or two since I touched this repository.
 That being said, I am planning on re-writing AutoSortFolder from scratch!
 This will be in either Python or C++, which has yet to be determined.
 For now, I will be updating the README to be much, much nicer.

 # Table of Contents